How to Play Jazz Guitar Chord Scales

 Chord soloing can be tough, but Chord Scales can definitely make it easier to visualize any chord and chord family across the neck, as well as make it easier to insert chords into our lines, phrases and solos.

 Do you have a favorite way of practicing Jazz Guitar Chord Scales?
-Share it in the Chord Scales thread of the MWG Forum.
+Share it in the comments section below.